amehraj/webshop-tuni/README.md

 │   ├── 404.html            --> the html page displayed when 404 error occurs
-│   ├── addproducts.html    --> html page with a form to add more products, for admins │   ├── cart.html           --> html page for the content of shopping cart, for customers │   ├── changeProducts.html --> html page listing all the products in the database with buttons to modify and remove them, for admins
+│   ├── addproducts.html    --> html page with a form to add more products, for admins │   ├── cart.html           --> html page for the content of shopping cart, for customers │   ├── changeProducts.html --> html page listing all the products in the database with option to modify and remove them, for admins
 │   ├── createAdmin.html    --> html page with a form to add new admin, for admins │   ├── index.html          --> the landing html page
 │   ├── orders.html         --> html page for displaying either all orders for admins, or customer's orders for customers